Lung Cancer Screening

 Measurement challenges

-We track lung cancer screening rates in U.S. adults using the National Health Interview survey, a large, national, in-person survey in which people are asked about their health behaviors and the medical care they receive (see Data Source, below).
-There are important limitations to this method that impact what information we can accurately collect and how confident we can be in the findings.
+There are important limitations to surveys like the NHIS that impact what information we can accurately collect and how confident we can be in the findings.
 Studies have found that certain types of healthcare survey questions can be difficult for people to clearly understand and answer, and it is easy for some questions to be misinterpreted.

 National guidelines state that only individuals with extensive cigarette smoking experience be screened for lung cancer, and this report strives to only include eligible individuals in our measures.
 One challenge we face is calculation of an accurate measure of lifetime smoking, which is needed to determine whether someone is eligible for screening.
 Cigarette smoking behaviors can vary from day to day and year to year, yet our survey does not capture such time-specific information; instead, we collect information about average lifetime smoking.
 In addition, it can be difficult for an individual to accurately recall how many cigarettes he or she smoked a day in years past.
 Furthermore, an individual may underreport amount smoked given the stigma associated with the activity.